 - The petitioning spouse must indemnify the other spouse from adverse consequences if the bifurcation results in the loss of rights to Social Security benefits.

 The conditions are meant to protect a spouse by providing them the same rights they would retain if the parties remained legally married until the court issued a final order in their case.
 A judge may include other conditions that the judge finds necessary to protect the non-petitioning spouse.

 Are There Downsides To Bifurcating a Divorce in California?

 Returning to be single quickly sounds appealing, especially if the other issues in your divorce case could drag on for months or years.
 However, there could be downsides to petitioning the court for bifurcation.

 For example, let’s assume you petition for bifurcation and provide medical insurance for your spouse.
 Unfortunately, most health insurance plans through employers do not allow you to cover an ex-spouse.
 If so, you would need to pay for health insurance for your spouse out of your pocket, which could be very expensive.

 The term of the marriage could impact spousal support and Social Security benefits.
 Therefore, it could be better for you to remain married until the court issues a final order.

 A divorce has many financial consequences for spouses.
 In addition, the timing of the divorce action can be significant.
 As a result, your attorney might advise you to wait to legally end the marriage to protect your long-term interests.

 Do you have questions about the divorce process in California?
-Our Los Angeles divorce attorneys offer a free consultation to discuss your case.
-Contact our law firm to schedule a free case review with an experienced family lawyer at (310) 271-6290.
+Our Los Angeles divorce attorneys offer a consultation to discuss your case.
+Contact our law firm to schedule a case review with an experienced family lawyer at (310) 271-6290.